madetech/blog/posts/jenkins_terransible.md

 Currently, to make setup easier, we use HTTPS to clone the git repository, using an OAuth token, which means we don't need to worry about SSH key setup to connect to Github.

 After the `make jenkins` command has finished, in the Ansible output, there'll be an IP address.
-You can then visit that in a browser, where you'll be prompted with an authentication prompt, where you can supply the HTTP auth credentials to login to your pipeline.
+You can then visit that in a browser where you'll be prompted with an authentication prompt and there you can supply the HTTP auth credentials to login to your pipeline.

 ## Taking it further

-We're still developing this tool, and in it's current form, which was a proof-of-concept, we have plans to build on top of it support for the following:
+We're still developing this tool, and in its current form, which was a proof-of-concept, we have plans to build on top of it support for the following:

  * Support multiple projects/repos.
 Currently this tool only accepts one git repository.
 We'd like to be able to support multiple, in turn creating multiple pipelines on a single Jenkins.
  * Ability to add Jenkins slaves rather than everything run on one instance.